DimaBrovko/DimaBrovko/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on https://github.com/DimaBrovko/example-for-recruiter
 - 🌱 I’m currently learning K8s
-- 📫 How to reach me: halixfax@gmail.com
+- 📫 How to reach me: brovko.dmytrii@gmail.com
 -->